gregjan/punchcard_extractor/README.md

         $ ./tests.py
 4. The tests will fail of course, but you can look at the output logged to the console to see why they failed.

+## Stop Example Extractor

+You can stop the example extractor by either stopping the extractor container from Docker desktop client or by pressing CTRL+C from the Docker terminal running the extractor.

 ## Develop Extractor Code

 Now that we have sample files and failing tests, we can start to write code to make those tests pass.